shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 The command is designed to be run only during the first creation of the database but as it uses `IF NOT EXISTS` commands, it can be manually run on existing database in order to create new DB extensions or collations, too.

-#### db-demo
+#### demo-data
-Drops all data in the database and creates a new one with demo data.
+Wipes Postgres DB, recreates structure, fills with demo data and then exports data to Elasticsearch.

 #### test-db-demo
 Drops all data in the test database and creates a new one with demo data and exports products to elasticsearch test index.